ganeti/ganeti/man/gnt-cluster.rst

 individual nodes.

 Please note that the master node will not be turned down or up automatically.
-It will just be left in a state, where you can manully perform the shutdown of that one node.
+It will just be left in a state, where you can manually perform the shutdown of that one node.
 If the master is in the list of affected nodes and this is not a complete cluster emergency power-off (e.g. using ``--all``), you're required to do a master failover to